How to Use Specode to Quickly Launch a Health App

 Known gotchas (and fixes):

 • Something seems off but no error shows?
-Ask Specode to check for errors.
+Ask Specode to run a quick health check and point out where it’s failing.

 9. Change Design

-Step 1 — Upload assets to a shared folder: then reference them in prompts (“Apply the logo I uploaded to the header and login page”) and provide public links to the assets.
+Upload your logo and any brand assets directly to the Coder, then reference them in prompts (“Apply the logo I uploaded to the header and login page”).
+If you’re not uploading, share the assets via a link the Assistant can access.

 Prompts that work:

-• “Increase input height to 48px, add brand-color focus ring, and radius-md on all forms.”
+• “Increase input height to 48px, add a brand-color focus ring, and radius-md on all forms.”

-• “Apply our logo to header + auth screens; update email templates with our colors.”
+• “Apply our logo to header + auth screens; update email templates to match our colors.”

 10. Launch